 1. Grab a five-gallon bucket.
 A five-gallon bucket will work well for emptying the remaining water in the tree stand.
 If you don’t have a bucket, visit your local retailer.
 Retailers, such as Home Depot, sell buckets with handles at an affordable price.

 2. Use a plastic tree bag.
-If you bought a plastic tree bag, you’re ahead of the game.
+You're ahead of the game if you bought a plastic tree bag.
 If you didn’t buy one, wrap the tree in old sheets or blankets to move it through your home.
 This can help prevent leaving a trail of needles and sap.
 If you ever had tree sap on your car, you know it’s hard to remove.
 It can get extremely messy if you have small children or pets.

 Recycling your tree

-Once the tree is outside and your home is cleaned up, it’s time to dispose of the tree.
+Once the tree is outside and your home is cleaned, it’s time to dispose of it.

 1. Contact your local public works department.
 Depending on where you live, your DPW may provide curbside pickup for several weeks after Christmas.
-In addition, if your city has a collection center, you may be able to drop it off there.
+In addition, if your city has a collection center, you can drop it off there.
 Trees and other wood products collected can be shredded and turned into mulch for use by city residents when the weather gets warmer.

 2. Set it up in your backyard.
 Leaving it in your yard during winter can provide shelter for birds and other small mammals.